Managing Air Quality - Ambient Air Monitoring

 - support research (e.g., long-term studies of the health effects of air pollution).

 There are different methods to measure any given pollutant.
 A developer of a monitoring strategy should examine the options to determine which methods are most appropriate, taking into account the main uses of the data, initial investment costs for equipment, operating costs, reliability of systems, and ease of operation.

 The locations for monitoring stations depend on the purpose of the monitoring.
 Most air quality monitoring networks are designed to support human health objectives, and monitoring stations are established in population centers.
 They may be near busy roads, in city centers, or at locations of particular concern (e.g., a school, hospital, particular emissions sources).
 Monitoring stations also may be established to determine background pollution levels, away from urban areas and emissions sources.

 Systems are needed to ensure that data are of acceptable quality, to record and store the data, and to analyze the data and present results.

 Most of the ambient air monitoring networks supporting air quality management are designed and operated by tribal, state, or local governments.
-EPA develops requirements and guidance for the design and operation of these networks.
-The requirements are in the Code of Federal Regulations under Title 40.
-Requirements related to methods are in the appendices to Part 50 and in Part 53.
-Network requirements are in Part 58 – Ambient Air Quality Surveillance.
+EPA develops requirements and guidance for various aspects of these networks which it publishes in the Code of Federal Regulations (CFR).
+The requirements for network design and operation are in the CFR under Title 40.
+Requirements related to network monitoring methods are in the appendices to CFR Part 50 and in CFR Part 53.
+Network requirements are in CFR Part 58 – Ambient Air Quality Surveillance.